department-of-veterans-affairs/vets-website/va-gov/pages/health-care/index.md

   <div class="link">
     <a href="https://www.research.va.gov/mvp/"><b>The Million Veteran Program</b></a>
-    <p>Find out if you can be a part of this voluntary research study to better understand the role genes play in our health.
+    <p>See if you can be a part of this voluntary research study to better understand the role genes play in our health.
   </div>

   <div class="link">